-In the generation of retroviral vectors for gene therapy it has become necessary to assay for replication competent retroviruses (RCR's) that may have been produced through recombination during the viral stock preparation process.
+In the generation of retroviral vectors for gene therapy, it has become necessary to assay for replication-competent retroviruses (RCRs) that may have been produced through recombination during the viral stock preparation process.
 This testing should include examining the master cell bank (MCB), the manufacturer's working cell bank (MWCB), the production lots, and the transduced target cells if ex vivo technology is utilized.
-Co-cultivation with cell lines that are sensitive to various classes of the murine retroviruses is the method of choice to detect any potential RCR's that may have arisen.
-The Mus dunni cells are a well characterized cell line that will support the replication of most classes of murine leukemia viruses (MuLV) including Ecotropic, Amphotropic, Xenotropic and Mink Cell Focus-Forming (MCF or Polytropic) viruses.
-(The ecotropic Moloney MuLV will not however replicate in the Mus dunni cells: if an RCR is suspected that may have generated a Moloney MuLV envelope, co-cultivation should be performed on NIH/3T3 or SC-1 cells [30024]).
-In contrast to other mouse, rat or mink cell lines typically used in co-cultivation, the Mus dunni line has demonstrated little cross-reactivity between MuLV and endogenous Mus dunni DNA sequences.
+Co-cultivation with cell lines sensitive to various classes of the murine retroviruses is the method of choice to detect any potential RCRs that may have arisen.
+The Mus dunni cells are a well-characterized cell line that will support the replication of most classes of murine leukemia viruses (MuLV), including ecotropic, amphotropic, xenotropic, and mink cell focus-forming (MCF or polytropic) viruses.1 (The ecotropic Moloney MuLV, however, will not replicate in Mus dunni cells; if an RCR is suspected to have generated a Moloney MuLV envelope, cocultivation should be performed on NIH/3T3 or SC-1 cells [30024]).
+In contrast to other mouse, rat, or mink cell lines typically used in co-cultivation, the Mus dunni line has demonstrated little crossreactivity between MuLV and endogenous Mus dunni DNA sequences.
 This property reduces the possibility of aberrant results arising as a consequence of recombination between input virus and the endogenous viral sequences.

-This protocol should be performed only for Sponsors who have a CHO cell line or CHO derived vector or other non-gene therapy based product.
+This protocol should be performed only for Sponsors who have a CHO cell line or CHO-derived vector or other non-gene therapy based product.
 Sponsors who require MuLV testing and do not need to conform to the FDA guidelines for gene therapy vector testing can also use this protocol.

-The test article cells are co-cultivated with detector cells for up to two weeks in culture with two passages of the cells to increase the ability of any potential retroviruses to replicate.
-The original test article (if available) and the cell culture supernatants collected after day 14 are tested for the presence of RCR's by the PG4 S+L- assay (outlined below, and as described further in protocol 30165).
-The PG4 S+L- assay is a very sensitive S+L- assay that can detect amphotropic, xenotropic and MCF viruses.
-If necessary, the presence of ecotropic viruses can be detected by the XC Plaque Assay (30015).
+The test article cells are co-cultivated with detector cells for up to two weeks in culture with 2 passages of the cells to increase the ability of any potential retroviruses to replicate.
+The original test article (if available) and the cell culture supernatants collected after day 14 are tested for the presence of RCRs by the PG4 S+L- assay (outlined below, and as described further in protocol 30165).
+The PG4 S+L- assay is a very sensitive S+L- assay that can detect amphotropic, xenotropic, and MCF viruses.
+If necessary, the presence of ecotropic viruses can be detected by the XC Plaque assay (30015).
 This optional determination for ecotropic viruses would be performed on the original test article (if available) and the supernatant from day 14.